Studying online

 Outcomes

-Students are able to (1) understand power system fundamentals (circuit laws, power system components, power triangle, three-phase systems, power quality; (2) analyse the performance of different renewable energy sources; (3) analyse the energy conversion processes utilised in renewable energy technologies; (4) evaluate the economic, environmental and social impacts of renewable energy systems; (5) understand the role of energy storage systems in supporting the integration of renewables into power systems; and (6) communicate clearly, effectively and appropriately using written and visual means.
+Students are able to (1) apply power system fundamentals (circuit laws, power system components, power triangle, three-phase systems, power quality; (2) analyse the performance of different renewable energy sources; (3) analyse the energy conversion processes utilised in renewable energy technologies; (4) evaluate the economic, environmental and social impacts of renewable energy systems; (5) explain the role of energy storage systems in supporting the integration of renewables into power systems; and (6) communicate clearly, effectively and appropriately using written and visual means.

 Assessment